yanukadeneth99/Clarity-Projects/README.md

 # Clarity Projects

-- Counter - Small Clarity contract that increases the count when a user interacts with the function.
+- Counter User - Small Clarity contract that increases the count when a user interacts with the function.
+- Counter - Counter that increments and Decrements written in Clarity.
 - Time Locked Wallet - Time locked wallet that locks an amount for a block-height duration.
 - Multi Sig Vault - Multi Signatured Vault run by a DAO Voting system written in Clarity.